 This stove must only be installed onto floors with an adequate load-bearing capacity.
-If an existing construction does not meet this requirement, suitable measures (e.g., load distributing plate) must be taken and must be in accordance with Current National laws, Building Regulations, & any Rules in Force, including BS 8303 and BS EN 15287-1:2007.
-Also refer to (Approved Document J England & Wales)
+If an existing construction does not meet this requirement, suitable measures (e.g., load distributing plate) must be taken.
+Must be in accordance with National Laws, Building Regulations & any Rules in Force, including BS 8303 and BS EN 15287-1:2007.